tomhosker/further-automating-maritime-navigation/README.md

 Much of the work I carried out towards my dissertation (for an MSc in Computer Science) is included here.

 These files were originally put together in a Google Drive folder, hence the late date for most of the commits.

+See "report.pdf" for a (much!) more thorough discussion.